elif1317/FL-PSO-Reproducible-Pipeline/README.md

 You can easily:

-- Add new algorithms (`src/flpso/`)
+* Add new algorithms (`src/flpso/`)
-- Add new benchmark functions
+* Add new benchmarks
-- Modify experiment settings (`configs/`)
+* Modify configs (`configs/`)
-- Extend statistical analysis
+* Extend statistical modules

 ---

+## 🚧 Repository Status

+This repository accompanies a peer-reviewed publication.
+The pipeline is structured for reproducibility and is under active development for extended benchmarks and GUI integration.

+---

 ## 📚 Citation

-If you use this repository, please cite:

 ```bibtex
 @article{DEMIR2026102367,